cascadiaquakes/cvm-tools-book/tools_overview.md

 ### cvm_writer

 **Application**: Metadata and data storage
-**Description**: Reads a text model metadata file and outputs the corresponding model metadata in GeoCSV and JSON formats.
+**Description**: Reads a text 2D or 3D model metadata file and outputs the corresponding model metadata in GeoCSV and JSON formats.
 If a CSV model data file is also provided, the output can include the model in GeoCSV and/or netCDF formats.

 **Usage**: Output metadata and/or model based on an input parameter file and a given CSV data file.
 The output can be one or more of the following: